semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ## 2.5 Change-based automatic promotions

-We can also use `change_in` on [autopromotions](https://docs.semaphoreci.com/guided-tour/deploying-with-promotions/), which let us automatically start additional pipelines on certain conditions.
+We can also use `change_in` on [auto promotions](https://docs.semaphoreci.com/guided-tour/deploying-with-promotions/), which let us automatically start additional pipelines on certain conditions.

 To create a new pipeline, open the workflow editor once more and click on **Add First Promotion**: